Last updated 10 August 2021

 WHAT “LEGAL BASIS” UNDER EU DATA PROTECTION LAWS DOES GENUITY SCIENCE RELY ON TO COLLECT AND USE YOUR DATA?

-In accordance with European and Irish Data Protection Laws, we shall only process, store and use your data in a manner that is consistent with the basis on which you joined Genuity Science’s research study as described in the information materials and consent form you receive at the research study site.
+In accordance with Irish Data Protection Laws, we shall only process, store and use your data in a manner that is consistent with the basis on which you joined Genuity Science’s research study as described in the information materials and consent form you receive at the research study site.

 WHAT HAPPENS TO YOUR DATA IF YOU WITHDRAW FROM A STUDY?